‘THE TRIAL OF A TIME LORD’

 Thankfully, Colin has done plenty of Big Finish audios to make up for his time as the Doctor in the series.
 This includes ‘The Sixth Doctor: The Last Adventure’ where he actually regenerated into Sylvester McCoy.
 Colin Baker’s Doctor has had an interesting life in audio compared to the TV series.

 The original DVD special features were as follows.
 There was ‘The Making of The Ultimate Foe’ documentary and deleted and extended scenes of the story.
 There were also BBC trailers and continuity announcements for ‘The Trial of a Time Lord: Parts Thirteen and Fourteen’.
 There was also ‘Trials and Tribulations’, an informative and detailed one-hour documentary looking into the Colin Baker era of ‘Doctor Who’.
 There was the ‘1985 Hiatus’ media item; the ‘Doctor In Distress’ music video and the ‘Open Air’ item I mentioned.
-There was a stereo sound audio mix option for the two episodes and there were two DVD audio commentaries.
+There was a mono sound audio mix option for the two episodes and there were two DVD audio commentaries.
 The first one was Colin Baker, Tony Selby and director Chris Clough who are joined by writers Pip and Jane Baker for ‘Part Fourteen’.
 The second one is with script editor Eric Saward on ‘Part Thirteen’.
 There was also an info-text commentary option to enjoy.
 There was also a ‘Saturday Superstore’ interview with Colin Baker; a photo gallery of the story; PDF materials including a ‘Radio Times Listings’ for all fourteen episodes of the story; a ‘BBC Press Office Release’ on the series and a ‘Zig-Zag’ children’s magazine behind-the-scenes feature.
 There was also a ‘coming soon’ DVD trailer for ‘Four To Doomsday’ with Peter Davison, Janet Fielding, Sarah Sutton and Matthew Waterhouse (now included on the ‘Castrovalva’ disc for the Season 19 Blu-ray box set).

-On Disc 4 of the ‘Doctor Who – The Collection – Season 23’ Blu-ray, ‘The Making of The Ultimate Foe’ documentary; the deleted and extended scenes; the ‘Trials and Tribulations’ documentary; the ‘Open Air’ item; the stereo sound audio mix option for the two episodes; the two DVD audio commentaries and the ‘Saturday Superstore’ interview with Colin Baker can be found on there.
+On Disc 4 of the ‘Doctor Who – The Collection – Season 23’ Blu-ray, ‘The Making of The Ultimate Foe’ documentary; the deleted and extended scenes; the ‘Trials and Tribulations’ documentary; the ‘Open Air’ item; the mono sound audio mix option for the two episodes; the two DVD audio commentaries and the ‘Saturday Superstore’ interview with Colin Baker can be found on there.
 The BBC trailers and continuity announcements; the info-text commentary option and the photo gallery for ‘The Trial of a Time Lord: Parts Thirteen to Fourteen’ have been updated for 2019 on the Blu-ray.

 The new special features on Blu-ray include the ‘Behind the Sofa’ feature on ‘The Trial of a Time Lord: Parts Thirteen to Fourteen’ with Colin Baker (the Sixth Doctor); Nicola Bryant (Peri) and Bonnie Langford (Mel) as well as Frazer Hines (Jamie); Matthew Waterhouse (Adric) and Mark Strickson (Turlough).
 There’s also the ‘Tomorrow’s World’ Christmas Quiz featuring Colin Baker and an amusing ‘French and Saunders’ comedy sketch (taken from the ‘Vengeance on Varos’ DVD).
 There’s also location material on the story and the ‘Bonnie Langford: In Conversation’ interview conducted by Matthew Sweet.
 There’s ‘The Lost Season’ documentary (taken from the ‘Terror of the Vervoids’ DVD) and there’s ‘The Writers’ Room: The Missing Season 23′ with Eric Saward, Wally K Daly; Philip Martin and Christopher H. Bidmead.
 There’s ‘Tomorrow’s Times – The Sixth Doctor’ presented by Sarah Sutton (taken from the ‘Vengeance on Varos’ DVD) and the ‘Stripped For Action – The Sixth Doctor’ documentary that looks into the comic book adventures of the Sixth Doctor era (taken from ‘The Twin Dilemma’ DVD).
 There’s also a ‘coming soon’ DVD trailer for ‘Time and the Rani’ with Sylvester McCoy and Bonnie Langford (taken from the ‘Revenge of the Cybermen’ and ‘Silver Nemesis’ DVDs).
 There’s also a 5.1 surround sound audio mix option for ‘Parts Thirteen to Fourteen’ of ‘The Trial of a Time Lord’ and an isolated music soundtrack for ‘Parts Thirteen to Fourteen’ of ‘The Trial of a Time Lord’ by Dominic Glynn.